Refactoring English

 - Minimize Cognitive Load for the Reader

-- Preventing Ambiguity
+- Eliminate Ambiguity and Confusion

 - Improve Your Grammar Incrementally